 - Are any awards in my package from my state of legal residence?

 Students who are Connecticut residents and demonstrate financial need may be eligible for the Connecticut Independent College Student Grant Program.
 The Connecticut Capitol Scholarship Program recipients must present an award letter from the State of Connecticut Department of Higher Education to the Office of Student Financial Assistance.
 Other states offer awards to their state residents based on merit and/or financial need.
 If eligible, students must present a copy of a commitment letter from their state.
 If you have any questions regarding eligibility, contact the State Board or the Commission for Education within your legal state of residence.

 - Part of my award includes work-study.
 Now what?

 The amount on your award indicates the maximum you may potentially earn throughout the course of the academic year if you participate in the work-study program.
 Work-study is typically minimum wage.
-You will receive a biweekly paycheck based on the hours worked during the pay period.
-Once you have been awarded work-study you must submit a Work Application followed by a referral letter from your Supervisor to the Office of Student Financial Assistance.
+Payment is bi-weekly and is based on the hours worked during the pay period.
+Once you have been awarded work-study, you must submit a Work Application to the Office of Student Financial Assistance.

 Remember: This amount will not be deducted from the charges billed to you by the University Student Accounts Office.

 - What outside sources of assistance are available to students?

 Many organizations do not exhaust their scholarship funds each year because students do not apply for them!
 Be resolute in your outside scholarship search, consider asking your parent's employer, clubs your family may belong to and your local library about their scholarship offerings.
 Students should also seek out their high school guidance counselors so that they can direct them to local agencies and organizations if they have not already done so.
 We also encourage you to visit various websites for outside scholarships including http://www.collegeboard.com/ and http://www.fastweb.com/.